 Oversampling

 NHANES is designed to sample larger numbers of certain subgroups of particular public health interest.
 Oversampling is done to increase the number of individuals in the sample in particular subgroups and therefore increase the reliability and precision of estimates of health status indicators for these population subgroups.
-Sample weights allow estimates from these subgroups to be combined to obtain national estimates that reflect the true relative proportions of these groups in the U.S. population as a whole.
+Since people in oversampled groups have a higher probability of being selected, sample weights adjust for oversampling to obtain national estimates that reflect the true relative proportions of these groups in the U.S. population as a whole.

-Different subgroups have been oversampled in other survey years.
+Oversampling has varied over survey cycles.
 For example, survey cycles prior to 2007-2008 oversampled Mexican American persons rather than all Hispanic persons.
 The oversample of non-Hispanic Asian persons began in the 2011-2012 survey cycle.
+In August 2021-August 2023, there was no oversampling by race and Hispanic origin to minimize in-person interactions during the COVDI-19 pandemic.
 In future surveys, different subgroups may be oversampled depending on public health trends.

+Because oversampling has varied, it is important to consult documentation and analytic guidance to determine how to calculate and present trend estimates for subgroups.
 A brief description of the oversampled subgroups can be found on the overview page for each survey cycle (e.g. NHANES 2011-2012 Overview.)
 For more details, consult the Analytic Guidelines and the Sample Design documents on the NHANES Survey Methods and Analytic Guidelines page.
-In particular, see the National Health and Nutrition Examination Survey: Sample Design, 2011–2014 report, "Table A. Selected sample design parameters: Health and Nutrition Examination Surveys, 1971–2014" for a description of the oversampling domains in the surveys back to the NHANES I (1971–1974.)
+For a description of the oversampling domains in the surveys back to the NHANES I (1971–1974), see the National Health and Nutrition Examination Survey: Sample Design, 2011–2014 report, "Table A. Selected sample design parameters: Health and Nutrition Examination Surveys, 1971–2014"

 WARNING